 2. Who’s building my tiny house?

 Some people choose to build their own tiny home in order to cut back on costs, but others choose to have their home built by a company.
 It’s incredibly important that you do a lot of research before you choose to have somebody build you a tiny home.
 Keep in mind that even though it’s different, this is still your home.
 Would you want to live somewhere that has constant leaking or was not properly sealed?
 I know we wouldn’t!
-Take your time to ask around and research some of the better tiny home builders in your area, and if you’re buying used make sure you do a background check on the home.
+Take your time to ask around and research some of the better tiny house builders in Missouri or in your area.
+Also, if you’re buying used make sure you do a background check on the home.

 3. How do the utilities work?